niklasfrykholm/blog/2012/bitsquid-foundation-library.md

 Second, and more importantly, this design allows the collection types to be freely extended.
 Is there anything you miss in the *array* interface?
 Perhaps you would like *shift()* and *unshift()* methods?
 Or *binary_search()?*

 No problem.
 If you want them you can just add them, and you don't even need to modify *array.h*.
-Just create your own file *array_extensions.h* or whatever, and add some new functions to the *array* namespace, that manipulate the data in the *Array&lt;T>* interface.
+Just create your own file *array_extensions.h* or whatever, and add some new functions to the *array* namespace, that manipulate the data in the *Array<T>* interface.
 The functions you create will be just as good as the functions I have created.

 Note that this isn't true for traditional class designs, where you have first-class citizens (methods) and second-class citizens (external functions).

 The foundation library has some interesting examples of this.
-For example, the *string_stream* functions don't operate on any special *StringStream* class, they just directly use an *Array&lt;char>*.
-Also, the *hash* and *multi_hash* interfaces both work on the same underlying *Hash&lt;T>* struct.
+For example, the *string_stream* functions don't operate on any special *StringStream* class, they just directly use an *Array<char>*.
+Also, the *hash* and *multi_hash* interfaces both work on the same underlying *Hash<T>* struct.

 I believe that this design leads to simpler, more orthogonal code that is easier to extend and reuse.

 ## Memory management

 The library implements the allocator system mentioned in [this article](http://bitsquid.blogspot.se/2010/09/custom-memory-allocation-in-c.html).
 There is an abstract *Allocator* interface, and implementations of that interface can provide different allocation strategies (e.g. ArenaAllocator, HeapAllocator, SlotAllocator, etc).

 Since I want to keep the library platform independent, I haven't implemented a *PageAllocator*.
 Instead, the *MallocAllocator* is used as the lowest allocator level.
 If you want to, you can easily add a *PageAllocator* for your target platform.